 Low Compression Common Causes

-There are a ton of causes of low compression, the most serious is engine wear.
-Not what any ATV owner wants to hear.
+There are a ton of causes of low compression; the most serious is engine wear.
+That is not what any ATV owner wants to hear.
 However, not all causes of low compression are that serious.

 Here’s a list of common causes: